Chronic Venous Insufficiency

 How is Chronic Venous Insufficiency treated?

 Treatment will depend upon the specific veins that are found to be insufficient or non-functioning.
 For visible Spider Veins or Varicose Veins, Sclerotherapy is usually the treatment of choice for their removal.
 When the Saphenous Veins are discovered to be insufficient to a significant extent, Endovenous Ablation is the preferred method for their removal.
-Endovenous Ablation is a safer, less invasive alternative to a procedure that is known as Vein Stripping & Ligation, which is now rarely performed.
+Endovenous Ablation is a safer, less invasive alternative to surgical Vein Stripping.

 “You cannot go wrong with this dermatologist.
 Dr. Green and his staff are the very best!
 They go out of their way to assure patient satisfaction.
 I have used many services in the Bethesda location, and have always been more than satisfied.
 I highly recommend Dr. Green.”